 Germany is experiencing one of the highest inflation rates in the last 40 years.
 At +10.4 percent, inflation has reached a new high in unified Germany, according to Dr. Georg Thiel, President of the Federal Statistical Office.
-In particular, the enormous price increases for energy products are responsible for the high inflation, but price increases can also be observed for other goods and services.
+In particular, the enormous price increases for energy is responsible for the high inflation, but price increases can also be observed for other goods and services.
 This change is felt by private households in their daily lives and by more and more B2B companies that are left with unpaid customer invoices.

 What does inflation mean?

 Inflation refers to the sustained increase in prices of goods and services in an economy.
-It is caused by a variety of factors and can lead to a decrease in purchasing power.
+It's caused by a variety of factors and can lead to a decrease in purchasing power.
 The rate of inflation is usually measured by the Consumer Price Index (CPI), which compares prices of a basket of goods and services from one period to another.

 B2B payments are increasingly delayed

 The rising prices and the tense economic situation have a direct impact on the payment behavior of B2B customers, as a survey by the credit agency Creditreform revealed.
 For the first half of 2022, lenders and suppliers reported an average payment delay of 10.5 days.
 In comparison, the average payment delay of B2B buyers in the previous year was still 9.97 days.
-According to Patrik-Ludwig Hantzsch, head of economic research at Creditreform, the poor payment record is due to the noteworthy increase in costs, which have significantly impacted companies’ liquidity.
+According to Patrik-Ludwig Hantzsch, head of economic research at Creditreform, the poor payment record is due to the noteworthy increase in costs, which have significantly impacted companies' liquidity.
 SMEs (small and medium-sized enterprises) are particularly affected by this development.
 For them, the average payment delay is significantly above average at 12.1 days.
-The annual survey by credit insurer Atradius on payment practices in Germany revealed that half of German chemical, construction and transport companies expect their business customers’ willingness to pay to decline even further in 2023.
+An annual survey by credit insurer Atradius on payment practices in Germany revealed that half of German chemical, construction and transport companies expect their business customers' willingness to pay to decline even further in 2023.